dsoprea/GeonamesRdf/geonames/resources/README.rst

 Design Notes
 ------------

 - Note that most of the parameters in the library are named differently from the API.
-Normally this goes against my policy, but I found so many of the parameters to be ambiguous or cryptic that I renamed those parameters, and converted the rest to underscore-separated naming while I was at it.
+Normally this goes against my policy, but I found so many of the parameters to be ambiguous or cryptic that I renamed those parameters to be clearer and just renamed the rest to underscore-separated naming while I was at it.

 - We mostly rely on the API to correctly validate against bad parameters.
 We don't like arbitrarily validating parameters in the client since the rules may change in the server and it's one more thing that might interfere with your implementation.
 However, if there is a type of validation that, for one reason or another, makes sense and/or would make things easier to develop against, let me know.